RobinBobin/react-native-common-utils/README.md

  - setCallback()

-   Sets a callback function to be invoked from the item-rendering component as a result of a user action.
+   Sets a callback function to be invoked from an item-rendering component in response to a user action.

         this.lv.setCallback("onEditItem", this.onEditItem);
         this.lv.setCallback("onDeleteItem", this.onDeleteItem);

-    The callbacks are stored as a `Map`.
+    The callbacks are stored in a `Map`.

  - deleteCallback()